Violent Acts of Beauty is here! Scroll down to sample every song and see review of each song at the bottom of this page!

 Often Sean's music manifested itself as poetic visions of larger social issues, like the songs "Revenge" or "Kiss" which touched on bigotry and politics (personal and societal), and abuse at the hands of religious leaders.
 As foreshadowed by these songs, we are now living in dark times and they call for revolutionary thought, actions, and art.
 And Sean Brennan delivers with his most powerful, most disturbingly beautiful, and his darkest work to date.

-Long an advocate for various progressive and social issues, animal rights and environmental causes, Sean delivers his new CD "Violent Acts of Beauty" wrapped in controversial imagery of a world in turmoil, double meanings, visions of solitude, a population obsessed with ego and destruction, and a creator (or Creator?) frustrated with his creation - all set to a beautiful and unique sonic landscape that reaches from 1960s protest music to a modern dark rock and original sound that defies description.
+Long an advocate for various progressive and social issues, animal rights and environmental causes, Sean delivers his new CD "Violent Acts of Beauty" wrapped in controversial imagery of a world in turmoil, double meanings, visions of solitude, a population obsessed with ego and destruction, and a creator (or Creator?) frustrated with his creation - all set to a beautiful and unique sonic landscape that defies description.

 Opening with "The Beginning of the End" Sean Brennan presents an anthem for a generation disillusioned with hypocrisy and blind devotion to cruelty.
 The opening sample of a man cursing may well be directed at the listener as much as the world around him - nothing is held back and no one is safe now from well-deserved wrath.
 Anger, solitude and a frustration with willful ignorance shines through beautifully touching melodies, making for an anthem-like finale that is sure to be a favorite with fans.